What is Discrimination in the Workplace?

 Why is discrimination in the workplace illegal?

-In order to encourage a fair, inclusive workplace, discrimination laws make it illegal to refuse to hire someone because of their race or gender, to deny promotions to people because of their religion, or to withhold raises for employees because of a disability.
+Discrimination laws encourage a fair, inclusive workplace.
+These laws make it illegal to refuse to hire someone because of their race or gender, to deny promotions to people because of their religion, or to withhold raises for employees because of a disability.

 Why does discrimination in the workplace still exist?

 When companies base decisions to hire, promote, or fire employees on these bigotries, they violate the law.
 A restaurant cannot, for example, refuse to hire a black hostess, and a daycare owner cannot refuse to hire men as childcare workers.

 What can you do about discrimination in the workplace?